AnnaNowak96/Calculator-TOP/README.md

 # Calculator-TOP
-Project made during The Odin Projct course (TOP)
+Project created during The Odin Project course (TOP)
 Create calculator that do this functions:
 -add
 -subtract